 Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Having been laid up since 1977, SS Monterey was purchased and towed to Portland Oregon in 1987 to be transformed into a full time cruise ship for Aloha Pacific Cruises at a cost of $40 million.
 However, she was registered to American Maritime Holdings.
 She was transferred to a Tacoma, Washington shipyard in order to commence work as required to allow her to remain under American registry.
-However, with the approval of the Maritime Administration, she was sent off to the Wartsila's ship yard in Turku Finland, to have most of her interior work completed.
-Tragically, the once well balanced Monterey received major external transformations, which horrified all who knew her from her Matson, Pacific Far East days.
-As many put it, “she was disfigured” with the addition of a huge aircraft carrier style lido platform above her stern, in addition, Promenade deck was extended far forward of the bridge, cutting off most of her foredeck.
+However, with the approval of the Maritime Administration, she was sent off to the Wartsila's shipyard in Turku Finland, to have most of her interior work completed.
+Upon her completion, many who loved this fine ship felt that she had been disfigured with the addition of a huge aircraft carrier style lido platform above her stern, in addition, Promenade deck was extended far forward of the bridge, cutting off most of her foredeck.
 Both the stern and forward additions added a considerable number of new cabins.

 After re rebuilding she undertook a 46-night maiden cruise from Copenhagen on July 31, 1988 from Copenhagen to San Francisco.
-This was followed by a 26-night cruise from New York to San Francisco.
-Monterey commenced her seven day Hawaiian cruise duties from Honolulu in September.
+This was followed by a disastrous 26-night cruise from New York to San Francisco for the FDA condemned her for sanitary and safety violations, which continued to plague the ship and was the cause for her eventual lay-up!
+But, the Monterey commenced her seven-day Hawaiian cruise duties from Honolulu in September.

-However, in certain ways this voyage it can be said that this voyage was a bad omen for the new company for it proved for them to be very costly as the voyage was beset with massive problems, mostly brought on by the FDA, being the “Food and Drug Administration” who inspects all U.S. flag passenger liners!
-I have the complete report available, that also shows the companies demise with a year – see the link at the bottom of the page.
+As I indicated earlier the new company their galley proved to be very costly as the voyage to Hawaii was beset with countless problems, mostly brought on by the FDA, being the “Food and Drug Administration” who inspects all U.S. flag passenger liners!
+I have the complete report available on the previous Aloha Pacific Cruises page, that also shows the companies demise with a year.
+Please see the link at the bottom of the page.

 Photograph © Luis Miguel Correia - http://lmcshipsandthesea.blogspot.com